IMetZach/bedrock-server/README.md

 ```

 ## Upgrading to a newer version:
+Simply run to upgrade to a newer version:

 ```
 ./minecraft_launcher.sh --upgrade <server name>
 ```
+## Notes
+- There are many forks of this project but this is the original.
+- This repo is fully automated.
+- When there is a new release, this repo will auto update and rebuild the image within 30 minutes.

 ## Related Links
 * [Docker Hub](https://hub.docker.com/repository/docker/imetzach/bedrock-server/general) - This container image on Docker Hub.